 This table from The Design Confidential could have some originality coursing through it with a custom tabletop pattern.
 Like the image here, some of the panels could face one direction and the others another.

 The table stands 30" off the floor, is just over 40" deep, and stretches around 71" from left to right.
 All the tools, lumber, cuts, and materials that are required to build the entire table are included before the instructions, which are super easy to understand and follow.Continue to 9 of 13 below.

 09 of 13

-This dining table plan is a bit different than most of the others in this list because it's not constructed entirely of wood but instead requires some plumbing pipe for the legs.
+This dining table plan from 4 Men 1 Lady is a bit different than most of the others on this list because it's not constructed entirely of wood but instead requires some plumbing pipe for the legs.